dev-minjin-chou/Bowens_Frontend-Challenge/README.md

-# Bowens_Frontend-Challenge
-My attempt on frontend coding challenge by Bowens.
+# Frontend Challenge by Bowens.

+## Attempted by:
+Minjin Chou

+## Code documentation -

+To run the application locally :
+1) cd into FrontendChallenge
+2) run "npm start"